rust-lang/book/src/ch18-00-patterns.md

 ## ref and ref mut

 Usually, when you match against a pattern, variables are bound to a value.
-This means you'll end up moving the value into the `match`:
+This means you’ll end up moving the value into the `match`:

 ```rust,ignore
 let name = Some(String::from("Bors"));